Dust storm

 A dust storm, also called a sandstorm, is a meteorological phenomenon common in arid and semi-arid regions.
 Dust storms arise when a gust front or other strong wind blows loose sand and dirt from a dry surface.
 Fine particles are transported by saltation and suspension, a process that moves soil from one place and deposits it in another.
+These storms can reduce visibility, disrupt transportation, and pose serious health risks.
+Over time, repeated dust storms can reduce agricultural productivity and contribute to desertification.

-The arid regions of North Africa, the Arabian peninsula, Central Asia and China are the main terrestrial sources of airborne dust.
+The arid regions of North Africa, the Middle East, Central Asia and China are the main terrestrial sources of airborne dust.
 It has been argued that poor management of Earth's drylands, such as neglecting the fallow system, are increasing the size and frequency of dust storms from desert margins and changing both the local and global climate, as well as impacting local economies.

 The term sandstorm is used most often in the context of desert dust storms, especially in the Sahara Desert, or places where sand is a more prevalent soil type than dirt or rock, when, in addition to fine particles obscuring visibility, a considerable amount of larger sand particles are blown closer to the surface.
 The term dust storm is more likely to be used when finer particles are blown long distances, especially when the dust storm affects urban areas.